Smith11b/lean-techniques/README.md

 ### Things I ran into in the build.

 **Size vs Speed**
-The dataset contained 5000 items of mostly strings in numbers.
+The dataset contained 5000 items.
+They were objects made up of mostly strings and numbers.
 Because of this, I chose to make one large API call at the beginning of the app loading.
 Had this been actual images, depending on our resources, I still may have done it this way with a cache, but breaking it up into the smaller api calls may have been better.

 I made this choice because the dataset was small (memory wise) and multiple API calls would slow the app down, especial if made in quick succession.
 I also wrote it the other way.